-Property Name Description Data Required De-

-Туре · fault

-user_name SSH Username to be used to connect to the string yes (see below for alter-

-Slurm Client's node natives)

-password SSH Password to be used to connect to the string Either this or

-Slurm Client's node private_key should

-be provided

-private_key SSH Private key to be used to connect to the string Either this or

-Slurm Client's node password should

-be provided

-url IP address of the Slurm Client's node string yes

-port SSH Port to be used to connect to the Slurm string yes

-Client's node

-eDefault name for the job allocation. string no

-job_monitoring tDefault duration for job monitoring time inter- string no 5s

-val

-enforce_account illigrue, account properties are mandatory for boolear n no false

-jobs and computes

-keep_job_remote Lift thue, fjob tartifacts are not deleted at the end of boolear n no false

-the job.

-ssh_connection tAhlewouto supersede -ssh_connection_timeout Du- no false

-global server option for this specific location. ra-

-tion

-ssh_connection rAllow_backoff to supersede Du- no false

--ssh_connection_retry_backoff global server ra-

-option for this specific location. tion

-ssh_connection mAldowetries to supersede uint64 no false

--ssh_connection_max_retries global server

-option for this specific location.
+Property Name Description Data Required De- Туре fault user_name SSH Username to be used to connect string yes (see below for alterna- to the Slurm Client's node tives) password SSH Password to be used to connect string Either this or to the Slurm Client's node private_key should be provided private_key SSH Private key to be used to connect string Either this or password to the Slurm Client's node should be provided url IP address of the Slurm Client's node string yes port SSH Port to be used to connect to the string yes Slurm Client's node default_job_name Default name for the job allocation. string no job_monitoring_ti n-Defautteduration for job monitoring string no 5s time interval enforce_accounting g If true, account properties are manda- boolean no false tory for jobs and computes keep_job_remote_a If the tight artifacts are not deleted at boolean no false the end of the job.